Kuntala Lahiri-Dutt AO

 I have also studied how water use practices of middle class, urban households are changing, and how feminists chart new ways of thinking about water as a resource.
 Currently, I am investigating how women experience climate change differently differently in chars.

 Some of my research have been useful to global policy agencies.
-The United Nations Environment Program (UNEP) invited me to join the Extractives and Resource Governance group of the International Resource Panel.
-‘Mineral Resource Governance in the 21st Century’, the full report, can be found here.
+The United Nations Environment Program (UNEP) used my work in their Extractives and Resource Governance group of the International Resource Panel to produce a policy document: ‘Mineral Resource Governance in the 21st Century’, the full report, can be found here.
 I have also advised other UN agencies such as the UNDP.
 After Covid, I worked with UN-WOMEN as a member of its ‘Core Advisory Group’ to develop a ‘Feminist Plan’ for Sustainability and Social Justice.
 Of other global agencies, the World Bank has sought my advice on gender challenges in extractive industries, and has published my report ‘Just Transition for All: A Feminist Approach for the Coal Sector’.
 Within Australia, the Australian Council for International Agricultural Research (ACIAR), Commonwealth Scientific and Industrial Research Organisation (CSIRO), and Department of Foreign Affairs & Trade (DFAT) have engaged me.
 My international policy advocacy work includes service as an elected member of the Steering Committee of Gender & Water Alliance (GWA).

 Within the ANU, I have been a proponent of gender equity and diversity, and believe that encouraging more diversity and ‘difference’ within the academia can benefit everyone, in every respect.